Nightlifers

 James Joyce – author

-Carl Jung – founded analytical psychology
+Carl Jung – psychologist

 Franz Kafk – author